Extending the planar theory of anyons to quantum wire networks: Planar braiding of anyons

 where $d_{a}$ is the quantum dimension of anyon $a$.
 By Vafa's theorem \cite{VafaTheorem}, the twist factors are constrained to be roots of unity.
 The twist factors are related to changing an anyon's so-called ``framing''~\cite{Resh_Turaev_SpinFraming}.
 Another relation between the twist factors and the $R$-symbols is the ribbon property,

 The ribbon property comes from considering the worldlines of anyons as world-ribbons which get twisted when an anyon's worldline is wrapped around itself.
 In other words, the twist factors represent full twists of the world-ribbons.
 Similarly to the full twists, one can also consider half-twists (also called the $\pi$-twists).
 Interestingly, the full and the half-twists come up naturally in the graph setting (see Appendix \ref{sec::PiTwists}), and are necessary for proofs of our results in the later sections.
+Note that we do not demand modularity in our definition of an anyon model.
+We only demand that an anyon model is given by a ribbon fusion category (i.e. unitary and braided).
+One of the reasons is because the definition of an $S$-matrix uses planar $R$-symbols.
+In a future manuscript we aim to address the analogue of modularity on a graph.
+The word anyon is in some sense, used in a more general sense.

 Recall that any planar braid is a composition of simple braids exchanging pairs of neighbouring anyons.
 Thus, using the $R$-symbols which satisfy the hexagon equations, one can construct a representation of the planar braid group.
-In particular, for $N=3$ identical anyons of topological charge $a$ and the total charge of the system $c$, we get the following representation of $B_3\to U(d)$, \cite{Eric_MathTQC,Rep_Bn_TQC,BTC_image_braid_Integer_Qdim},
+In particular, for $N=3$ identical anyons of topological charge $a$ and the total charge of the system $c$, we get the following representation of $B_3\to U(d)$, \cite{Rep_Bn_TQC,BTC_image_braid_Integer_Qdim,Eric_MathTQC},

 where are the $b_k$ fusion outcomes of $a\times a=b_1+\dots+b_k$.
 The $k\times k$ unitary matrices $\rho\left(\sigma_1\right)$ and $\rho\left(\sigma_2\right)$ are called the braiding exchange operators.
 Crucially, the braiding exchange operators satisfy the {\it{Yang-Baxter}} relation, i.e.